 - Human Nutrition and Food (HNF) Courses

 We partner with the Department of Food Science and Human Nutrition to help educate Spartans and provide hands-on experience outside the classroom.
-HNF students in the food service management course plan and execute an event, including budgeting, preparing and serving foods, designing a layout, theme development, and marketing.
-Often there is an overlap with sustainability efforts.
-For example, in the photo, a student group chose to focus on Earth Day for their event theme.
+HNF students in the food service management course plan and execute an event.

 - Residential Initiative on the Study of the Environment (RISE)

 RISE is an interdisciplinary living-learning program focused on sustainability and environmental stewardship.
 This academic team has unique partnerships with several SLE units, including Culinary Services.
 Together with SLE collaborators, students are studying how to reduce food waste, decrease energy and water consumption, and send less solid waste to landfills.
-For more information, see the RISE annual report online.
+See the RISE website for more information.

 Outreach and Engagement